What is the GPS accuracy and how is this calculated?

 The Spider GPS altitude is Above Mean Sea Level (AMSL).
 This means you may see a difference between pressure altitude sensors or Above Ground Level (AGL) altitude sensors.
 The vertical accuracy is approximately within 100 feet.
 This is in ideal conditions and depends on where the Spider is in relation to the satellites therefore actual position may be affected.

-The GPS module reports a Horizontal Dilution of Position (HDOP) value that is an accuracy estimation of the horizontal position.
+The Speed obtained is instantaneous ground speed using GPS, the GPS module reports a Horizontal Dilution of Position (HDOP) value that is an accuracy estimation of the horizontal position.
 The Spider does not send a position report with an HDOP value of more than 8.
 The horizontal accuracy is approximately within 10 feet.
 This is in ideal conditions and depends on where the Spider is in relation to the satellites therefore actual position may be affected.

 GPS Altitude vs Barometric Altitude